-As Wesley selected some of his writings to be a standard of doctrine for his Societies, all appeals to Wesley's views should be made to these standard works, and not to what he himself deliberately excluded from that standard.
-Anglican priests constantly pick out from Wesley's early and miscellaneous writings certain expressions that seem to favor their views, as if all his opinions were accepted by both parties as an infallible standard of appeal.
-But when he says anything that does not suit them, he is no authority at all with It is more adroit than honest to play "fast and loose" with Wesley's views in this manner.
-If the Anglican contemners of Methodism do not accept Mr. Wesley's actions as a reformer, and his opinions on questions of Church order, as a standard that cannot be repudiated, they have no right to hurl them, as unanswerable arguments, at those who claim the same right of independent judgment as themselves.
-If they fully accept Wesley, it would be easy to show that his principles and teachings utterly condemn their unscriptural theories and pretensions.
-They should also remember. that if the course of modern Methodism is clearly wrong, Wesley's favorable opinion could not make it right; and if in harmony with God's word, the want of his endorsement cannot make it wrong.
-But, though we claim for ourselves as Methodists, the liberty of judgment and action which every living Church must possess, we are far from being disposed to admit the correctness of Anglican allegations respecting Mr. Wesley's views, and the historic position of Methodism with relation to the Church of England, before and since his death.
+As Wesley selected some of his writings to be a standard of doctrine for his Societies, all appeals to Wesley's views should be made to these standard works, and not to what he himself deliberately excluded from being a part of that standard.
+Yet these Anglican priests pick out from Wesley's general writings certain expressions that seem to favor their views, as if his opinions were accepted by both parties as an infallible standard of appeal; but when he says anything that does not suit them, he is no authority with them.
+If the Anglican contemners of Methodism do not accept Mr. Wesley's actions as a reformer, and all his opinions on questions of Church order, as a standard that cannot be repudiated, they have no right to hurl them, as unanswerable arguments, at those who claim the same right of independent judgment as themselves.
+If they do thus accept Wesley, it would be easy to show that his principles and teaching utterly condemn their unscriptural theories and pretensions.
+They should also remember, if the eause of modern Methodism is clearly wrong, Wesley's favorable opinion could not make it right; and if right, the want of his endorsement cannot make it wrong.
+But, though we claim for ourselves as Methodists, the liberty of judgment and action, which every living Church must possess, we are far from being disposed to admit the correctness of Anglican allegations respecting Mr. Wesley's views, and the historic position of Methodism with relation to the Church of England, before and since his death.

-THE RELATIONSHIP OF WESLEY AND OF METHODISM TO THE CHURCH OF ENGLAND.
+11. THE RELATIONSHIP OF WESLEY AND OF METHODISM TO THE CHURCH OF ENGLAND.

-1. In all these attacks on modern Methodism, it is strangely taken for granted, as something that scarcely requires proof, that during Mr. Wesleg's life Methodism was an organic part of the Church of England, and that after his death, contrary to his injunctions, there was a formal separation or secession, by which the Methodist Societies assumed a relationship to that Church wholly different from what they had sustained during his life.
+1. In all these attacks on modern Methodism, it is strangely taken for granted, as something that scarcely requires proof, that during Mr. Wesley's life Methodism was an organic part of the Church of England, and that after his death, contrary to his injunctions, there was a separation or secession, by which the Methodist Connexion assumed a relationship to that Church, wholly different from what it had sustained during his life.

-Neither of these assumptions is true.
-While High Churchmen are eagerly catching at anything in Wesley's writings that seems capable of being turned against modern Methodists, Anglican priests have never had the manliness and candor to state the whole facts of the case fully and fairly.
-They keep back and suppress everything that does not help their assumptions.
-But it must not be forgotten that many of the early preachers, and during Mr. Wesley's life, thousands of the members in the Societies, had never belonged to the English Church.
+Neither of these assumptions is correct.
+While High Churchmen are eagerly catching at anything in Wesley's writings that seems capable of being turned against modern Methodists, no Anglican priest has ever had the honesty and candor to state the whole case fully and fairly.
+They keep back everything that does not help their theory.
+But it must not be forgotten that many of the early preachers, and during Mr. Wesley's life thousands of the members in the Societies, never belonged to the English Church.
 Dr. Etheridge says that only a minority had been members of the National Church; "others were accustomed to hear the gospel among the Nonconformists, but the greater mass of them belonged to no Church."
 How then could such people be said to secede from a Church to which they never belonged?
-At a later period, in a similar manner, through the labors of Bourne and Clowes the Primitive Methodist body began.
-It had its birth in revivals of religion, that had not the slightest resemblance to a secession from the National Church; it grew up wholly outside of the Establishment.
+At a later period, in a similar manner, through the labors of Bourne and Clowes, the Primitive Methodist body began.
+It had its birth in revivals of religion, that had not the slightest resemblance to a secession from the National Church; it grew up wholly outside of it.